JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 can access the members of that receiver object without any additional qualifiers, or access the receiver object using a [*this* {: .keyword} expression](this-expressions.html).

-This behavior is similar to [extension functions](extensions.html), which allow you to access the members of the receiver object inside the body of the function.
+This behavior is similar to [extension functions](extensions.html), which also allow you to access the members of the receiver object inside the body of the function.

 Here is an example of a function literal with receiver along with its type, where `plus` is called on the